You are the first line of defense

 of middle school students think it is NOT harmful to drink alcohol.

-of middle school students students think it is NOT harmful to drink more than 5+ drinks once or twice a week.
+of all youth think it is NOT harmful to drink more than 5+ drinks once or twice a week.

 Lock it up